A software interface that provides instant control of Eos parameters

 When the CustoMap mode is activated in TwisterEos:

-- The MFT's page buttons select the Intens, Focus and Color categories respectively in the Encoder Display of Eos (the Shutter, Image and Form categories cannot be selected).
+- The MFT's Page buttons trig the Intens, Focus and Color softkeys respectively in the Eos Encoder Display (the Shutter, Image and Form categories cannot be selected for the moment).

-- Successive presses of a page button increment the page numbers from 1 to 3 in the corresponding category (= small white dots under the category name in the Eos Encoder Display).
+- Successive presses on a Page button increment the page numbers represented by the small white dots under the category name in the Eos Encoder Display.

-• The first line of encoders in TwisterEos corresponds to page 1 of the selected category --> 4 parameters maximum.
+• The first line of MFT encoders corresponds to page 1 (4 parameters maximum).

-With the Custom Map option enabled in TwisterEos, the 3 "page" buttons select the Intens, Focus and Color categories in the Eos Encoder Display.
+With the Custom Map option enabled in TwisterEos, the 3 Page buttons select the Intens, Focus and Color softkeys in the Eos Encoder Display.

-The first 3 LEDs on the encoders indicate the currently selected page.
+The first 3 LEDs on the encoders indicate the selected page in Eos.

 Warning: since Eos does not return any OSC information for selecting parameter categories, TwisterEos has no way of knowing what changes the user has made directly from the Encoder Display.
 The CustoMap option in TwisterEos is therefore unidirectional, i.e. it only works in the TwisterEos to Eos direction.